 Let’s say we have two columns that hold student names.
 Now, we want to find the missing entries among the columns by using cross referencing.

-6 Easy Ways to Cross Reference in Excel to Find Missing Data
+How to Cross Reference in Excel to Find Missing Data: 6 Easy Ways

 Method 1: Applying ISERROR and VLOOKUP Functions to Identify Missing Data